sandy01011/browser_analytics/README.md

 ![image](https://user-images.githubusercontent.com/25777689/199246603-8763e0da-26a8-4b94-b420-32821aa6fa8c.png)

 ###branCollector
-To collect google chrome export (gc) or google history from google console export (ge)
+To collect google chrome export (gc) or google history from google console export (ge) and insert it into mongodb.
 ###enrichment_0
+To clean, featurise data and insert it into mongodb
 ###URLScraper
+To scrape URL and enrich data